The Hard Corps

-The Hard Corps is a 2006 American action film directed and written by Sheldon Lettich.
-It stars Jean-Claude Van Damme, Raz Adoti, Vivica A. Fox, and Peter James Bryant.
-It is the fourth collaboration between Jean-Claude Van Damme and film director Sheldon Lettich.
+The Hard Corps is a 2006 American action film directed by Sheldon Lettich, written by Lettich and George Saunders, and released by Sony Pictures Home Entertainment.
+It stars Jean-Claude Van Damme with a supporting cast of Raz Adoti, Vivica A. Fox and Peter James Bryant.
+It is the fourth collaboration between Van Damme and director Sheldon Lettich.
 The film was released direct-to-DVD in the United States on August 15, 2006.

 Plot

 Phillip Sauvage (Jean-Claude Van Damme) is an American soldier recovering from Post-Traumatic Stress Disorder caused by his time in Iraq and Afghanistan in a VA hospital.
 The release of notorious rap mogul Terrell Singletery (Viv Leacock) from prison has caused Wayne Barclay's (Raz Adoti) worried older sister and manager Tamara (Vivica A. Fox) to hire increased security.
 Wayne, a retired heavyweight champion turned businessman and community leader, is apparently a target of Terrell's who's known to issue hits on his enemies.
 A member of Wayne's staff named Mullins served with Clarence Bowden (Julian D. Christopher) in the Army and brings him in on the security detail; he, in turn, brings Sauvage, whom he mentored in the Army as well.

 During their first gig doing security outside a club, Terrell sends a hit squad for Wayne.
 Clarence is killed and Sauvage arrested for possession of an automatic weapon.
 After bailing him out, Tamara moves him into Wayne's guest house and hires him as head of security.
 Sauvage insists on bringing in his own colleagues for the security team, but Wayne forces him to train members of his boxing gym.
 Sauvage brings on fellow veteran Sergeant Casey Bledsoe (Mark Griffin) to train the recruits.
 Tamara is apparently smitten by Sauvage, who shows little interest, but her advances worry Wayne, who is informed by Detective Teague that Sauvage is actually an unstable killer who massacred children in Iraq.

 Terrell sends another hit squad to stake out Wayne's girlfriend's place (Lydia) to try to hit him again; Wayne tries to sneak out to see her because Tamara does not approve.
 Sauvage catches him and insists on going with him.
 While Sauvage inspects an alley, Kujo (another bodyguard with them) sees the hit squad.
 After a struggle, Wayne's men manage to subdue the hit squad and leave them for the police.